pasewalck/aktivistio-accounts/README.md

 Further documentation for all features and setup processes is planned.

-For any questions or contributions, please reach out to Jana via: jana.c@systemli.org
+For any questions or contributions, please reach out to: pasewalck@posteo.net